Arrr-az/Breast-Cancer-Dataset-Classification/README.md

 ## Dataset Context

 (Description from Kaggle)
-This dataset contains multiple observations from cell nuclei obtained from patients diagnosed with Bening or Malign Breast Cancer.
+This dataset contains multiple observations from cell nuclei obtained from patients diagnosed with Bening or Malignant Breast Cancer.
 Each instance has 30 features, composed of the mean, standard error, and "worst" (mean of the three largest values) of 10 different cell nuclei characteristics:

 a) radius (mean of distances from center to points on the perimeter)